alphauslabs/tmpdocs/docs/octo/account-registration-gcpbigquery.md

-# Setup Bigquery to register GCP billing account in Octo
+# Setup BigQuery to register GCP billing account in Octo

 ## Export Billing Data to BigQuery